good-ware/js-log/README.md

 while sending log entries to CloudWatch are written to the console and to files named cloudwatch-error\*.log if a file directory is specified.

-If an AWS region is not specified, the environment variable CLOUDWATCH_LOG_REGION is used.
+If an AWS region is not specified, the environment variables are used in the following order:

+1. AWS_CLOUDWATCH_LOGS_REGION
+2. AWS_CLOUDWATCH_REGION
+3. AWS_DEFAULT_REGION

 # Begin/End/Error Execution Wrapper Functions